MIT-CAVE/cave_app/cave_api/docs/common_keys/layout.md

 </details>

 ###### Single-column
 In this example, all items are arranged in a single column.
 Although the number of  rows are known, the `'auto'` feature helps you save time and effort when the number of items changes.
-Also, note that [`num_rows`](#layout-rows) is set to `'auto'` by default; However, it is recommended that you specify it explicitly in the layout to improve your code readability.
+Also, note that [`numRows`](#layout-rows) is set to `'auto'` by default; However, it is recommended that you specify it explicitly in the layout to improve your code readability.

 <details>
   <summary>Click here to show / hide example</summary>